phac-nml/irida/doc/developer/primer.md

 While in development we use Hibernate to manage our database changes, in production we use [Liquibase][].

-Liquibase allows you to specify changesets to a database in incremental, database agnostic XML files.
+Liquibase allows you to create changesets for an application's database in incremental, database agnostic XML files.
 In practice IRIDA requires MariaDB or MySQL, but it's still worthwhile to use a tool to properly manage the updates.
 Liquibase ensures that all changes to the database are performed in the correct order, and manages this by keeping track of a hashcode of the last applied changeset.
 When IRIDA is started, liquibase runs first to check if there are new changesets to be applied, and also that the current state of the database is in the format that IRIDA will be expecting.

 When we're doing development, Liquibase is generally not used.
 Instead we generally rely on Hibernate's HBM2DDL module which allows us to directly make changes to the model classes and those changes will be reflected into the database.This can be enabled by running IRIDA in the `dev` Spring profile.
 Additionally when running in the `dev` profile example data from `src/main/resounrces/ca/corefacility/bioinformatics/irida/sql` will be loaded into the database for test purpose.
 Since HBM2DDL is not to be used in production environments, before creating a merge request you should add any changes that are made to the database to a new changeset XML file and test that the database is correctly built in the `prod` Spring profile.
-It's also worthwhile to take a dump of a production IRIDA database and ensure that your Liquibase upgrade correctly migrates any data to your new format.
+If you've modified any tables in the database it's also worth testing whether those changes can be properly migrated from an existing production database.
+To do this you should take a dump of a production IRIDA database, load the dump up on your development machine, and run a server in `prod` profile to ensure the database upgrades correctly.

 You can find the existing Liquibase changeset files in `/src/manin/resounces/ca/corefacility/bioinformatics/irida/database/changesets`.